-Just take a look at the picture above, it almost looks like it’s not even in Kathmandu right?
-Well, this sweet respite from the commotion of Kathmandu fast-paced living offers all the aforementioned and more.
-On Sundays Le Sherpa even hosts brunch + yoga and on certain weekends a farmer’s market opens up.
-If you’re looking for ultra-unique craftsmanship, the Local Project Nepal offers gorgeous crafts ranging from gold and brass hand made jewelry to copper cups and sustainable skin products.
+Just take a look at the picture above; it almost looks like it’s not even in Kathmandu, right?
+Well, this sweet respite from the commotion of Kathmandu’s fast-paced living offers all the aforementioned and more.
+On Sundays, Le Sherpa even hosts brunch + yoga, and on certain weekends a farmer’s market opens up.
+If you’re looking for ultra-unique craftsmanship, the Local Project Nepal offers gorgeous crafts ranging from gold and brass handmade jewelry to copper cups and sustainable skin products.

 The ancient Buddhist city of Patan is located just 15 minutes from downtown Kathmandu.
 Although it’s so close, it was once its own distinct Newa Kingdom where Buddhism was and still is the predominant religion.
 Patan is home to hundreds of courtyards and temples scattered around its interconnecting streets.
 Here you can bump into silversmiths crafting their metalwork in open-air, live heritage sites where people go daily to praise their Hindu and Buddhist deities, and several gorgeous restaurants, cafes, and shops.
 Don’t go to Patan without paying a visit to The Golden Temple (pictured above) and Patan Durbar Square.

 Bonus: Consider doing a tour or a community homestay with a local family in Patan to fully understand and connect with Patan life and culture.

 7. Fly Over to Visit Mt.
 Everest ★